Wheelpro spoke length calculator

 This is for fatbike rims that use a double row of spoke holes.
 You can measure it yourself, or find the value from the manufacturers website.
-Enter the width between the two rows.
+Enter the width between the two rows, measured center to center.

 If you have a fatbike rim with one set of centrally drilled holes for use in a non offset frame, then there is nothing fatbike specific about this wheel (it's just a wide rim and a wide hub), so switch to Normal in the wheel selection list.

 This entry is shown when you select a rear wheel.